sgsellan/coms-4160-meshes/README.md

 Construct a quad mesh of a sphere with `num_faces_u` × `num_faces_v` faces.

+At this stage, you should be able to run `./obj` and see first a cube (with texture), and then (after closing the viewer window) a sphere with a texture.

 ### `src/triangle_area_normal.cpp`
 Compute the normal vector of a 3D triangle given its corner locations.
 The output vector should have length equal to the area of the triangle.